William Carnegie, 7th Earl of Northesk: Post-Captain

-On 7 April 1782 Carnegie was promoted to post captain and given command of the frigate HMS Enterprise which had newly arrived on station in the Leeward Islands from England.Winfield, British Warships 1714-1792, p.
-1090 On 4 October Enterprise captured the American 22-gun privateer Mohawk off Cape Ann, which was taken into service as HMS Mohawk.
+On 7 April 1782 Carnegie was promoted to post captain and given command of the frigate HMS Enterprise which had newly arrived on station in the Leeward Islands from England.
+On 4 October Enterprise captured the American 22-gun privateer Mohawk off Cape Ann, which was taken into service as HMS Mohawk.
 At the end of the American Revolutionary War in 1783, Carnegie sailed Enterprise to England where he paid her off in May 1784.
 With the Royal Navy at peace, Carnegie was left unemployed.
 His elder brother David died in 1788 leaving him his father's heir and holding the courtesy title of Lord Rosehill.
 In 1790 he briefly took command of the frigate HMS Heroine during the Spanish Armament, relinquishing command when that threat diminished.
 On 22 January 1792 Carnegie's father died, leaving him to inherit as Earl of Northesk.

-Carnegie continued his stint of brief frigate commands into 1793, taking command of HMS Beaulieu in January and sailing her to the Leeward Islands before returning to England later in the year in HMS Andromeda escorting a convoy.Winfield, British Warships 1714-1792, p.
-984 His next true command was of the brand new 64-gun third rate HMS Monmouth from September 1796, with Charles Bullen as his first lieutenant.Winfield, British Warships 1793-1817, p.
-260 Carnegie and Monmouth were assigned to the North Sea Fleet of Admiral Adam Duncan the same year.Marshall, Royal Naval Biography, p.
-200 On 12 May 1797 many ships of the fleet including Monmouth were at the Nore when the Nore Mutiny began.
+Carnegie continued his stint of brief frigate commands into 1793, taking command of HMS Beaulieu in January and sailing her to the Leeward Islands before returning to England later in the year in HMS Andromeda escorting a convoy.
+His next true command was of the brand new 64-gun third rate HMS Monmouth from September 1796, with Charles Bullen as his first lieutenant.
+Carnegie and Monmouth were assigned to the North Sea Fleet of Admiral Adam Duncan the same year.
+On 12 May 1797 many ships of the fleet including Monmouth were at the Nore when the Nore Mutiny began.
 Carnegie was confined to his cabin by his mutinous crew, until 6 June when he was brought before the committee of delegates that the mutineers had set up on Sandwich.
 Carnegie was selected by the committee to carry their terms to the king because of his reputation as a friend to seamen.
 While refusing to guarantee any success, Carnegie agreed to convey the terms and left the Nore for London.
 He took the mutineers' terms to the Admiralty from where the First Lord of the Admiralty Lord Spencer took him to the king.
 The demands were rejected, and a different officer returned to the mutineers with the reply.

 Soon after the mutiny ended Carnegie resigned his command of Monmouth and thus missed the Battle of Camperdown.
 He stayed unemployed for four years.
 In October 1800 he was given command of the 98-gun second-rate HMS Prince in the Channel Fleet.
 He commanded Prince until she was paid off at the start of the Peace of Amiens in April 1802.
 The Peace expired in May 1803 and Carnegie was given the 100-gun first-rate HMS Britannia in June to again serve in the Channel Fleet of Admiral William Cornwallis at the blockade of Brest.
 Towards the end of the year Britannia was stationed near the Isle of Wight to protect against possible invasion from France.